 Who can apply for a school place

 Applications should be made by the person with parental responsibility for the child.
 A child’s mother automatically has parental responsibility.
-The father may also have parental responsibility in certain circumstances.
-For clarity see the glossary.
+The father may also have parental responsibility.

-Where more than one adult shares parental responsibility and they live at different addresses, it is important that agreement is reached on which schools to apply for prior to making the application.
+Where more than one adult shares parental responsibility it is important that agreement is reached on which schools to apply for prior to making the application.
 If conflicting applications are received, or we are made aware of a dispute between parents, all applications will be placed on hold and will not be processed until: